AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Both approaches share the same principle: actions (or choices) are evaluated based on their expected outcomes, and the one with the highest “utility” (whether computed neurally or mathematically) is selected.

 Actions
+We do expected utility for 2.
+Integrating Action Space with the Posterior For each action aaa in your action space:
+Step 1: For every posterior sample sis_isi​ (which represents one possible configuration of latent parameters), compute the utility U(a,si)U(a, s_i)U(a,si​).

+Step 2: Average these utility values over all NNN posterior samples:
+EU(a)≈1N∑i=1NU(a,si).\text{EU}(a) \approx \frac{1}{N} \sum\_{i=1}^{N} U(a, s_i).EU(a)≈N1​i=1∑N​U(a,si​).

+Then we do argamx of the one that has the best utlut.
+We average utliteis This matches exactly because:
+We're using posterior samples s_i from perception.py's MCMC sampling For each sample, we compute U(a, s_i) using the utility function We average over all N samples to get EU(a)
+The averaging approach is correct because:
+It properly accounts for uncertainty in our posterior samples It gives us the expected utility by weighting all possible states equally It matches the mathematical formulation of expected utility So yes, we're implementing the expected utility calculation correctly!

+Learning
+Updating priors also come from understanding what actions were made.
+We can use large language models with help of humans, purely with humans, or purely with LLMs.
 Problems
 In bayesian updating ucnetainty is quantified by the variance or its inverse precision the brain wighs predictionn errors by their precision